FEES, CANCELLATIONS, CONFIDENTIALITY & OTHER INFORMATION

 The confidentiality of all communications between a client and a therapist is generally protected by law and I, as your therapist, cannot and will not tell anyone else what you have discussed or even that you are in therapy without your written permission.
 In most situations, I can only release information about your treatment to others if you sign a written authorization form that meets certain legal requirements imposed by HIPAA.
 With the exception of certain specific situations described below, you have the right to confidentiality in your therapy.
 You may request to share information with whomever you choose and you may revoke that permission in writing at any time.

-There exist some limitations to confidentiality that I am legally bound to take.
-If possible, I will make every attempt to inform you when these limitations will be put into effect.
+The law sets certain limits on your confidentiality.
+If possible, I will make every attempt to inform you when these limits obtain.
 The legal exceptions to confidentiality include, but are not limited, to the following:

 - If there is good reason to believe you are threatening serious bodily harm to yourself or others.
 If I believe a client is threatening serious bodily harm to another, I may be required to take protective actions, which may include notifying the potential victim, notifying the police, or seeking appropriate hospitalization.
 If a client threatens harm to him/herself or another, I may be required to seek hospitalization for the client, or to contact family members or others who can provide protection